Frequently Asked Questions

 Where is KoHub?

-The coworking space is located a 2 min walk from Pra Ae beach here
+The space is located a short walk from Long Beach here

 What are KoHUB's Opening Hours?

 We’re open 24 hours a day 7 days a week, 52 weeks a year!
-The reception is open 8am to 6pm, so on your first visit please come between these hours so we can get you all set up and settled.
-Our night security guard is here all night, so if you have to do a middle of the night meeting, you won’t be here alone.
-He locks up at midnight but you can access KoHUB by simply knocking on the door.
-(Though we’d like to be pre-warned of middle of the night visits if possible!)
+The reception is open 8am to 6pm, so on your first visit please come between these hours so we can get you all setup and introduce the system for nighttime access.

 What's the internet speed and reliability at KoHUB?

 We are close to the mainland so the internet on Koh Lanta is very fast.
-We have two optic fibre connections from different providers.
-These are link shared with fail-over to make sure we always have internet.
-Our combined bandwidth is 150 Mbps down and 35 Mbps up.
-Our speed tests see us constantly going over 50 Mbps down and 25 Mbps up.
-Here is a link to a speedtest: http://www.speedtest.net/my-result/5279907190 We have a UPS (uninterruptible power supply) unit on all our networking equipment.
-This means that our internet doesn’t go down if the mains power fails and then we run our generator, so the internet is uninterrupted.
+We have four fibre optic connections from different providers.
+These are setup to fail-over to make sure we always have internet.
+Our combined bandwidth is 1,100 Mbps down and 450 Mbps up.
+No matter how many members we have onsite, our speed tests see us constantly going over 100-200 Mbps down and 100-200 Mbps up.
+Here is a link to a speed test.
+We have a UPS (uninterruptible power supply) unit on all our professional networking equipment.
+This means that our internet doesn’t go down if the mains power fails and then we run our generator.
+The internet is uninterrupted and with the generator, we can charge laptops as well.

 Is the power reliable?
 What about power cuts?
 You're on an island.